-One of the most interesting things about the pop jazz movement of the ’80s was that it was almost all from British artist.
+One of the most interesting things about the pop jazz movement of the ’80s was that it was almost completely a British thing.
 Sure there was the Likes of Kenny G, but that was a different strain of pop jazz that fit more comfortably in the easy listening category.
+It was almost as if Americans were ignorant of their own rich jazz heritage as to ignore it.

-English acts like Everything But The Girl, The Style Council and Johnny Hates Jazz popularized the genre in the first half of the decade, but by the end were all but gone or had moved on to greener pastures.
-Many had simply folded as musical tastes moved to the Kenny G’s of the world.
+English acts like Everything But The Girl, The Style Council and Johnny Hates Jazz popularized the genre in the first half of the decade, but by the end they were all but gone or had moved on to greener pastures.
+Many had simply folded as musical tastes moved to the Kenny G’s and Michael Bublé’s of the world.

 One of the sole survivors was Sade.
-Sade is a band and a singer.
-The band takes its name from lead vocalist Sade Adu but was known formally as Pride in their London Jazz club days (they recorded two albums as Sweetback without Adu).
+Sade is a singer whose band called Sweetback performs under the name of Sade.
+The band takes its name from lead vocalist Sade Adu but was known formally as Pride in their London Jazz club days (they recorded two albums as Sweetback without Adu – is that confusing enough?).
 After two albums of polite, passionless easy listening jazz as Sade, they had become the #1 voice of soft restraint in easy listening from England.

 The same polished style and easy going approach that made Diamond Life and Promise multi-platinum recordings also made them boring to listen to on some levels.
 Sade’s music often seemed like something to hear in a doctor’s office or department store rather than something you would listen to carefully.